 While not a social media aficionado, he comments on strategic affairs via @M_Terhalle and linkedin.

 Heribert Dieter studied Political Science and Economics at the Free University of Berlin and at the Australian National University in Canberra.
 He holds a doctorate in Economics and Political Science from the Free University of Berlin.
 Since 2001, he is Senior Fellow at the German Institute for International and Security Affairs, Berlin.
 Since 2013, he is visiting lecturer for International Political Economy at Zeppelin University, Lake Constance, as well as Non-Resident Senior Fellow, Chongyang Institute for Financial Studies, Renmin University, Beijing.
+Currently, he is a Visiting Professor at the Zeppelin University (since 2021).
 His research and teaching focus on international trade and finance.
 The future of the multilateral trading system and the stability of the international financial system have been key questions in his work.
 In addition, he has analyzed regional integration in Europe and the Asia-Pacific, particularly supranational financial co-operation.

 Summer term 2019